jaimemarconette/music-ai-industry-insights/README.md

 🚧 **In development**

-The initial phase of this project will establish the research framework and incorporate publicly available datasets and industry sources.
+The initial phase of this project establishes the research framework and incorporates publicly available music-industry data, research, and analysis.